chronos-tachyon/roxy/index.md

 }
 ```

-For a single-homed etcd cluster running on `localhost` with no TLS and no username/password security,
+For a single-homed etcd cluster running on `localhost` with no TLS and no authentication,
 this simplifies to:

 ```json